krischik/SteemRubyTutorial/Documents/Part-7.md

 Since both APIs have advantages and disadvantages sample code for both APIs will be provided so the reader ca decide which is more suitable.

+This chapter teaches you how to display all up and downvotes in persent on any posting.
+The next part will teach how to calcultate the value of each post.

 ## Requirements

 Basic knowledge of Ruby programming is needed.
 It is necessary to install at least Ruby 2.5 as well as the following ruby gems: